a-boy/playmath/README.md

 To prove 3n+1 Conjecture only needs to prove Collatz-Odd-Tree generating all positive odd integers.
 Obviously, starting from `x0=1`, `h(x)=4*x+1` and `v(x)=(2*x-1)/3 or (4*x-1)/3` will iterate all positive integers formed of 4k+1 or 4k-1, just all positive odd integers.
 Collatz Conjecture is proved!□

-- **:star: 2018-03-06, I proved Twin Primes Conjecture!** and found a general law:
+- **:star: 2018-03-06, I proved Twin Primes Conjecture** and found a general law:

 **Prime-Gap-Subsegments-Theorem**: If a prime gap subsegment occurs twice, then it will continue to occur infinitely times.  such as `{2}, {4},{2*k},{2,4,2},{6,6},{2,6,4,2}...`